mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 # Data augmentation

+1. Liu, Zhuang, Tinghui Zhou, Hung-Ju Wang, Zhiqiang Shen, Bingyi Kang, Evan Shelhamer, and Trevor Darrell.
+"Transferable recognition-aware image processing." arXiv preprint arXiv:1910.09185 (2019).
+  - optimizing the recognition loss directly on the image processing network or through an intermediate transforming model (transferable)
+    -a neural network for image processing: maps an input image to an output image with some desired properties.
+  - propose add a recognition loss optimized jointly with the image processing loss.
+  - Figure 2: sums the work. (process loss + recognition task)

+1. Talebi, Hossein, and Peyman Milanfar.
+"Learning to Resize Images for Computer Vision Tasks." arXiv preprint arXiv:2103.09950 (2021).
+  - Does exactly what it's saying!! learn to resize using CNN layer for better downstream Tasks (proposes a resizer block )
+    - Why in the first place!
+    - What will be the loss function for resize? (architecture: Figure 3)
+    - Wait: are the extracting another feature! (calling it as resizer!)
+  - ImageNet experiment, uses different model

 1. Zhang, Hongyi, Moustapha Cisse, Yann N. Dauphin, and David Lopez-Paz. "mixup: Beyond empirical risk minimization." arXiv preprint arXiv:1710.09412 (2017).

 1. Cubuk, Ekin D., Barret Zoph, Jonathon Shlens, and Quoc V. Le.
 "Randaugment: Practical automated data augmentation with a reduced search space."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops, pp. 702-703.
 2020.